-The Board of Directors held six meetings in 2010.
+The Board of Directors held four meetings in 2011.
 Our Independent Directors meet in executive session without management directors or management present.
 These sessions generally take place prior to or following regularly scheduled board meetings.
-The directors met in such sessions four times during 2010.
-Each director attended at least 75% of the total number of meetings of the Board of Directors and meetings held by all committees of the Board of Directors on which he served.
+The directors met in such sessions four times during 2011.
+Each director attended 100% of the total number of meetings of the Board of Directors and meetings held by all committees of the Board of Directors on which he served.
 Our Corporate Governance Principles provide that all directors are expected to regularly attend all meetings of the Board and the Board committees on which he serves.
 In addition, each director is expected to attend the Annual Meeting of Shareholders.
-In 2010, the Annual Meeting of Shareholders was attended by all of the directors.
+In 2011, the Annual Meeting of Shareholders was attended by all of the directors.